Oleg Orlov: Beginning of the human rights work

+Working of human rights within governmental structures

-In 1990 Orlov participated in the electoral block “Elections-90” [Vybory-90], was the authorized representative of human rights defender Sergey Kovalev on elections in the Supreme Council of RSFSR, and after his election worked in the administration of the Supreme Council where he held the position of key specialist on a committee for human rights.
+In 1990 Orlov participated in the electoral block “Elections-90” [Vybory-90], was the authorized representative of human rights defender Sergei Kovalevn elections in the Supreme Soviet of the Soviet Union and after his election worked in the administration of the Supreme Council where he held the position of specialist on a committee for human rights.
 Orlov worked on laws dealing with the humanization of the penitentiary system in Russia and the rehabilitation of victims of political repression.
 While occupying this position, Orlov simultaneously became chairman of the Board for the Human Rights Center “Memorial.”

-During the coup in Moscow in 1991 Orlov was a defender of “the Russian White House.”
+During the coup in Moscow in 1991 Orlov was a defender of the russian White House (House of Soviets).